-Talk to reputable workers’ compensation attorneys in St. Louis, Missouri, today at no cost or obligation.
+Talk to our reputable workers’ compensation attorneys in St. Louis, Missouri, today at no cost or obligation.
 Goldblatt + Singer offers free initial case reviews over the phone, through email, or in person at our St. Louis office.
 We will listen to your story and evaluate your recent work-related accident, then let you know if we believe we could help your case.
 Our assistance might be exactly what you need to maximize your workers’ compensation benefits and expedite your claim.
-Speak to a workers compensation lawyer now.

 In Missouri, you qualify for workers’ compensation if your employer has this type of insurance.
 By law, all employers with five or more employees must carry workers’ comp insurance or self-insure the company.
 The state law makes a few types of workers exempt, including government employees, agricultural workers and independent contractors.
 If you qualify for this type of compensation after suffering a work injury, here are the basics of how to file your claim:

 Upon completing the investigation of your claim, the insurer for your employer will begin paying your benefits if you are unable to work.
 Workers’ comp benefits generally reimburse the costs of medical treatment, lost wages and disability expenses.
 In Missouri, workers can receive two-thirds of their average weekly wage, up to a $911.27 weekly maximum, in workers’ comp benefits.